graphql-mocks/graphql-mocks/packages/docs/docs/cli/quick-mocking.md

 The `serve` command provides:
 * Running server at `localhost`
 * A graphiql ide for browsing the schema
 * Automatic remote schema fetching with the `--schema` flag
-* Bundled faker middleware for automatic mocking
+* Bundled falso middleware for automatic mocking with fake data

 See the [gqlmocks command documentation](/docs/cli/commands) for more information and available flags.